-Hailed by Rolling Stone as “a genre unto herself,” composer and guitarist Kaki King has released 8 albums over the past 13 years.
-She has presented her work in a variety of prestigious arts centers around the world, including the Kennedy Center, MoMA, LACMA and The Met.
+Hailed by Rolling Stone as “a genre unto herself,” composer and guitarist Kaki King has released 9 albums over the past 15 years.
+She has presented her work in a variety of prestigious arts centers around the world, including the Kennedy Center, The Sydney Opera House, MoMA, LACMA and The Met.
 She has created music for numerous film and TV soundtracks, including “August Rush” and Sean Penn's “Into the Wild”, for which she received a Golden Globe nomination.
+King also recorded her first full-length album with symphony orchestra, commissioned by the Berklee College of Music, which was released in 2017.

 The Neck is a Bridge to the Body